OperationSpark/high-school-prep/advice-on-creating-usernames-and-passwords.md

 rikiajonesnola@gmail.com

 For consistency, once you have a username for a Google account, try to use the same username on other platforms.
-Some platforms will allow you to authenticate with Google anyway, so it's a great gateway identity.

 **Passwords**